donfluxxo/Demonic-Stones/README.md

 ## 🚧 Current Status

-- Player movement & combat system: ✅
+- Basic player movement & combat system: ✅
 - Demonic stones and enemy spawns: ✅
+- Health and death systems: ✅
+- Early AI with Behavior Trees: ✅
+- UI and death screen logic: ✅
 - Respawn logic (including “death location” saving): ✅
-- Early AI with Behavior Trees: ⏳
-- UI and death screen logic: ⏳
 - Procedural content & real gameplay loop: ❌

+## 🧭 (Possible) Planned Features

+- Multiple playable characters with unique stats
+- Swappable weapons (e.g., swords, longswords, axes, bows, maces, etc)
+- Enemy variety with different difficulty levels
+- Tiered stones (color-coded) that spawn different enemies
+- Buff items and consumables
+- Inventory system (maybe)
+- Equipment and armor system
+- Stat or leveling system (possibly upgrade points)
+- Spell casting system
+- Summonable companion helpers (e.g. mini pets or spirits)
+- Possibly meta progression elements like unlocks or upgrades

+## 📷 Screenshots

+(Coming soon)

 ## 👤 Author

 Created by @donfluxxo

+This is an early-stage passion project.
+I'm open to feedback, suggestions, or even collaboration!
+If you're interested in contributing or discussing ideas, feel free to reach out via GitHub Issues or Pull Requests.

 ## 📜 License

 This project is licensed under the MIT License.
 See the [LICENSE](./LICENSE) file for more info.
+All third-party assets used in this project are either created by me or used under licenses that allow free and commercial use.
+If attribution is required, it is listed in the credits.